serstyle/frontend_ecommerce-nextjs/README.md

 3. Home/shop page, product page.
 4. Fetch data from strapi and use Incrematal static regeneration on shop and product page (getStaticProps , getStaticPaths for dynamic route)
-5. Add snipcart
-6. Authentication with snipcart
-7. connect to postgres
+5. connect to postgres
-8. image with cloudinary look for strapi-provider-upload-coudinary // not done
+6. image with cloudinary look for strapi-provider-upload-coudinary
+7. Add snipcart
+8. Add small shopping cart in the navbar
+9. Authentication with snipcart // see what I can do with it
-9. Deploy
+10. Deploy

+OPTIONNAL

+- CI/CD
+- Differents environment (playground stage production)